 With its Italian orientation and focus on the craft of coffee-making, Caffè Spettacolo stands out strongly from other coffee providers.
 Visiting a Caffè Spettacolo makes a welcome break from the hectic station-like atmosphere with the added bonus of excellent coffee based on an Italian recipe.
 The “cimbali” coffee machines are the pièce de résistance of the Italian-styled and inviting coffee bars.
 They are the tools of the trade for the trained baristas as they prepare their extensive range of customised coffee creations.
 All the coffees – including classical, espresso, cappuccino, latte macchiato and seasonal coffee creations – come from two exclusive roasts: Medio and Intenso.
 The beans are organically cultivated in Colombia and Peru.
 Moreover, as it only buys fair trade certified beans, Caffè Spettacolo is doing its bit for fair pricing and supporting smallholders and workers in improving their standard of living through their own endeavour.

-Caffè Spettacolo also works hard to minimise trash and wasted food, for example it advocates returnable beakers.
-Anyone who buys or fills a returnable beaker benefits from promotions and discounted prices.
-Moreover, to reduce food waste, Caffè Spettacolo prepares fresh foccacias and filled croissants on site and works with various partners.
-As a result, up to 90 percent of the produce left at the end of the day can either be distributed to people in need or sold at a discount.
-For example, since the start of the year, all 32 Caffè Spettacolo branches have been participating in the “Too Good To Go” promotion, whereby people can purchase – via an app and at a reduced price – a food bag with individual items shortly before closing time.
-This initiative has been a resounding success, saving over 10,000 meals within six months.
+Caffè Spettacolo also works hard to minimise trash and wasted food, for example it advocates returnable cups.
+Anyone who refills a returnable cup benefits from an upgrade.
+Moreover, to reduce food waste, Caffè Spettacolo regularly prepares fresh foccacias and filled croissants on site and works with various partners.
+As a result, the produce left at the end of the day can either be distributed to people in need or sold at a discount.
+Since the start of 2019, all Caffè Spettacolo branches have been participating in the “Too Good To Go” promotion, whereby people can purchase – via an app and at a reduced price – a food bag with unused produce shortly before closing time.